yashwant-kargwal/to-do-list/README.md

 ## Usage

-1. **Add a Task:** Type in the task and click "Add" to include it in the list.
+1. **Add a Task:** Type in the task and click "Save" to include it in the list.
 2. **Complete a Task:** Click on the task to mark it as complete.
 3. **Delete a Task:** Click the "Delete" button to remove a task from the list.